KorigamiK/ultimate-batch-anime-downloader/README.md

 # ultimate-batch-anime-downloader
+## [Deprecated]

+This project should barely work but you should not expect more work to be done to improve or to fix any bugs if it breaks.

+I would advice you to use :
+1. [Kickassanime downloader](https://github.com/KorigamiK/kickassanime-downloader) Which should provide you with more and better features than this one.
+I work on it from time to time.
+2. [Tenshimoe-dl](https://github.com/KorigamiK/tenshimoe-dl) Which works but has a smaller library.

+`Of course you can search for better programs than this one.
+I'm sorry it was never able to become what I had imagined it to become but it layed the ground work for moy other projects.
+Maybe I'll come back to it in the future and make it what it was imagined to be.`

 The new and improved version of batch anime downloader.
-Made a tleast 10x more efficient from the older version.
+Made more efficient from the older version.

 ## Requirements:
 1. python 3.x